A VILLAGE is clearing up the mess after it was inundated with sewage and floodwater.

-MP George Hollingbery also visited the village to assess the damage.
+MP George Hollingbery visited the village to assess the damage.

-Hambledon Flood Action Group (FAG) advised villagers to keeps their eyes on the pumps, even throughout the night, to make sure they are working properly.
-It also advised people to keep their children away from the water, as raw sewage was coming out of manholes in Upper West Street.
+Hambledon Flood Action Group (FAG) advised villagers to keeps their eyes on pumps, even throughout the night, to make sure they are working properly.
+It advised people to keep children away from the water, as diluted raw sewage was coming out of manholes in Upper West Street.

 Chairman Tony Higham said: ‘Please keep checking on neighbours and let FAG know of any issues.’

 Officials at Southern Water said the company had already invested £160,000 to seal sewers in the southern half of the village.